 - Tanner Clements died from THC after consuming half of a CBD edible belonging to his mother.

-- East Texas women charged after toddler overdoses on THC.
+- East Texas woman charged after toddler overdoses on THC.

 - A Texas man who allegedly gave his daughter THC chocolate, sending her to the hospital.